hakangndz/chair-shop/README.md

-It is a Portuguase chair shop place.
+It is a Portuguese chair shop place.